TetianaHodis1308/To-do-App/README.md

 To run the project locally, follow these steps:

 - Clone the repository: git clone (https://github.com/tetianahodis1308/To-do-App.git)
-- Navigate to the project folder: cd task-manager
+- Navigate to the project folder: cd To-do-App
 - Install dependencies: npm install or yarn install
 - Start the development server: npm start or yarn start